PONOdata/Pono-toolkit/README.md

 <img src="LenovoLegionToolkit.WPF/Assets/Donate/paypal_qr.png" width="200" alt="PayPal QR code" />

 > [!NOTE]
-> Though the original author were archived, But i will not delete this part.
+> Although the original repository was archived, I will not delete this section.
+If you still want to donate, please go to the respective maintainer profiles and donate.

 ## Credits